 top of page

-Computer security has taken a great boom, due to changing conditions and new available technological platforms.
-The possibility of interconnecting through networks has opened new horizons for companies to improve their productivity and be able to explore beyond national borders, which logically has brought with it the appearance of new threats to information systems.
-These risks they face have led to the development of a document of guidelines that guide the proper use of these technological skills and recommendations to obtain the maximum benefit from these advantages, and avoid their misuse, which can cause serious problems to the goods, services and operations of the company GTCloud SAS.
-In this sense, the IT security policies defined starting from the analysis of the risks to which GTCLOUD is prone, emerge as an organizational tool to make the organization's collaborators aware of the importance and sensitivity of the information and critical services that allow the company to grow and stay competitive.
-Faced with this situation, proposing our security policy requires a high commitment to the organization, technical acuity to establish flaws and weaknesses in its application, and perseverance to renew and update said policy based on the dynamic environment that surrounds GTCLOUD.
+Information security has become increasingly important due to changing conditions and the availability of new technological platforms.
+The ability to interconnect through networks has opened new horizons for companies to improve their productivity and explore opportunities beyond national borders.
+This has, of course, brought with it new threats to information systems.
+These risks have led to the development of a guidelines document that provides guidance on the proper use of these technological skills and recommendations for maximizing their benefits and preventing their misuse, which can cause serious problems for the assets, services, and operations of GTCloud SAS.
+In this sense, the information security policies defined based on an analysis of the risks to which GTCloud is susceptible serve as an organizational tool to raise awareness among employees about the importance and sensitivity of the information and critical services that allow the company to grow and remain competitive.
+Given this situation, proposing our security policy requires a high level of commitment to the organization, technical acumen to identify flaws and weaknesses in its application, and consistency to renew and update said policy in accordance with the dynamic environment surrounding GTCLOUD.

-This security policy manual is prepared in accordance with the analysis of risks and vulnerabilities in the GTCloud SAS dependencies, therefore, the scope of these policies is subject to the company.
+This security policy manual is developed in accordance with the risk and vulnerability analysis of GTCloud SAS's facilities.
+Therefore, the scope of these policies is subject to the company's requirements.

 3. OBJECTIVES

-Developing a security system means "planning, organizing, directing and controlling activities to maintain and guarantee the physical integrity of computing resources, as well as safeguarding company assets."
+Developing a security system means "planning, organizing, directing, and controlling the activities to maintain and guarantee the physical integrity of IT resources, as well as safeguarding the company's assets."
 The objectives to be achieved after implementing our security system are the following:

-• Establish a security scheme with perfect clarity and transparency under the responsibility of GTCLOUD in risk management.
+• Establish a security framework with perfect clarity and transparency under GTCloud's responsibility for risk management.

-• Commitment of all company personnel to the security process, speeding up the application of controls with dynamism and harmony.
+• Commitment from all company personnel to the security process, streamlining the application of controls with dynamism and harmony.

-• All employees become auditors of the security system.
+• All employees become stakeholders in the security system.

-4. ANALYSIS OF THE REASONS THAT PREVENT THE APPLICATION OF THE COMPUTER SECURITY FILMS
+4. ANALYSIS OF THE REASONS PREVENTING THE IMPLEMENTATION OF COMPUTER SECURITY MEASURES

-Despite the fact that a large number of organizations channel their efforts to define security guidelines and specify them in documents that guide their actions, very few achieve success, since the first barrier they face is convincing the senior executives of the need and benefits of good computer security policies.
-Other drawbacks are represented by IT technicalities and the lack of a marketing strategy on the part of IT Managers or security specialists, which lead senior managers to thoughts such as: "more money for toys from the IT Department."
-This situation has led many companies with very important assets to be exposed to serious security problems and unnecessary risks, which in many cases compromise sensitive information and therefore their corporate image.
-Faced with this situation, security managers must confirm that people understand important security issues, know their scope, and agree with the decisions made on those issues.
-If the security policies are to be accepted, they must be integrated into the business strategies, its mission and vision, so that those who make decisions recognize their importance and impact on the projections and profits of the company.
-Finally, it is important to point out that policies by themselves do not constitute a guarantee for the security of the company, they must respond to business interests and needs based on the business vision, which lead to a joint effort of its actors to manage its resources. , and to recognize in the computer security mechanisms factors that facilitate the formalization and materialization of the commitments acquired with the company.
+Although a large number of organizations channel their efforts into defining security guidelines and formalizing them in documents that guide their actions, very few achieve success.
+The first barrier they face is convincing senior executives of the need for and benefits of sound computer security policies.
+Other obstacles include technical jargon and the lack of a marketing strategy on the part of IT managers or security specialists, leading senior management to think things like, "more money for IT department gadgets."
+This situation has resulted in many companies with significant assets being exposed to serious security problems and unnecessary risks, which in many cases compromise sensitive information and, consequently, their corporate image.
+Given this situation, those responsible for security must ensure that individuals understand important security matters, are aware of their scope, and agree with the decisions made regarding these matters.
+For security policies to be accepted, they must be integrated into business strategies, mission, and vision, so that decision-makers recognize their importance and impact on the company's projections and profits.
+Finally, it is important to note that policies alone do not guarantee company security; they must respond to business interests and needs based on the business vision, leading to a collaborative effort among stakeholders to manage resources and recognize that information security mechanisms facilitate the formalization and fulfillment of commitments made to the company.

 5. RESPONSIBILITIES

-It is the responsibility of the Computer Security supervisor to develop, review and disseminate in addition to the other means of dissemination (intranet, email, official website, internal magazines) of the Security Procedures.
-Likewise, it is the responsibility of the immediate supervisor to train their employees in relation to Safety Procedures.
+It is the responsibility of the Information Security Supervisor to develop, review, and disseminate the Security Procedures, in addition to other communication channels (intranet, email, official website, internal magazines).
+Likewise, it is the responsibility of the immediate supervisor to train their employees in matters related to Safety Procedures.

 6. DEFINITION OF COMPUTER SECURITY POLICIES

-This section of the document presents a security policy proposal, as a resource to mitigate the risks to which GTCloud is exposed.
+In this section of the document, a proposal for security policies is presented as a resource to mitigate the risks to which GTCloud is exposed.

 6.1 GENERAL PROVISIONS